Manie Payne Ferguson: Peniel Mission

 Ferguson, along with her husband, Theodore, founded the Los Angeles Mission on November 11, 1886.
 This was eventually renamed the Peniel Mission.
 According to Piepkorn, "The name Peniel was chosen from Genesis 32: 24-30, and is meant to connote spiritual triumph."
 (Piepkorn 27) According to Frankiel, Peniel means "Face of God".
 (107) From the outset, the Peniel Mission was undenominational and nonsectarian.
 In 1894, the Fergusons received a significant anonymous financial donation (from former English cricketer George Studd).
 With this funding the Fergusons were able to plan to expand the ministry of the Peniel Mission.
-They invited former Methodist presiding elder Dr Phineas Bresee to join them in their endeavour, and constructed a 900-seat auditorium and ministry centre at 227 South Main Street, Los Angeles.
+They invited former Methodist presiding elder Dr Phineas Bresee to join them in their endeavor, and constructed a 900-seat auditorium and ministry center at 227 South Main Street, Los Angeles.
 It was decided that there would be four superintendents: Theodore and Manie Ferguson, George Studd and Phineas F. Bresee.